vicent-dev/notice-me/Readme.md

 ...
 ```

-This repository provides to you `docker-compose.yaml` in server folder to easily deploy the required services for Notice-Me but feel free
+This repository provides to you `docker-compose.yaml` in root folder to easily deploy the required services for Notice-Me but feel free
 to install those in the way you want.
 Furthermore, you will find a systemd config file `notice-me.service` to easily deploy Notice-Me in your VPS.

 ## Use cases